 “Symposium on International Automotive Technology (SIAT), widely acclaimed by global automotive fraternity, is a benchmark biennial international event, organized by ARAI, that serves as a forum for exchange of ideas & brainstorming for the automotive industry, with participation of eminent worldwide experts in various automobile arenas.”Mrs Rashmi Urdhwareshe, Director, ARAI

-Following is a brief discussion of the innovative concepts and cool demos presented by various companies during the expo, I wish, I was able to spend more time in the expo to see all of the stalls more thoroughly and had documented each and every innovative or cool implementation I came across, but just brief stroll through each stall took me a whole day.
-Following photos and brief descriptions of the stalls is to give you an idea of what to expect and to get you excited to visit the SIAT 2021 as the expo happens ones every two years.
+Following is a brief discussion of the innovative concepts and cool demos presented by various companies during the expo.
+I wish, I was able to spend more time in the expo to see all of the stalls more thoroughly and had documented each and every innovative or cool implementation I came across, but just brief stroll through each stall took me a whole day.
+Following photos and brief descriptions of the stalls will you an idea of what to expect and will get you excited to visit the SIAT 2021 as the expo happens once every two years.

-Let us start with FEV, my current employer, I was certainly impressed by the size and the overall layout of the stall, representation of the products and concept models were great, the people explaining in the stalls where the actual engineers who worked on the device/concept which was some things that was missing in other stalls I visited.
+Let us start with FEV, my current employer.
+I was certainly impressed by the size and the overall layout of the stall.
+The representation of the products and concept models was great.
+The people explaining in the stalls were the actual engineers who worked on the device/concept shown.
+These were some things that were missing in other booths I visited.
 The SIAT committee also felt the same as they awarded FEV as the second-best stall.

 FEV also showed off its autonomous vehicle concept model and shared its plan and capabilities of designing autonomous vehicles.